MiketheChap/worldwidestew/content/blog/2025-11-24-the-power-of-muting.md

 categories:
     - inspiration
 ---
-During a meditataion today, right when I was getting into my mental space, a notification came through.
+During a meditation today, right when I was getting into my space of mental clarity, a notification came through.

-We're taught that it's good etiquette to mute ourselves when we join meetings.
-That's a really appropriate thing to do unless you're hosting the meeting.
+It's good online meeting etiquette to mute ourselves when we join meetings, unless you're hosting the meeting.

-But, we might also take the next step step and turn off our notifications.
-If you're on iOS (Apple) these are fiund under your Focus settings.
+But, we might also take **the next step** and **turn off our notifications**.
+If you're on iOS (Apple) these are found under your [Focus settings](https://support.apple.com/guide/iphone/set-up-a-focus-iphd6288a67f/ios).

-Don't be like me, getting interrupted right when you *get into the Zone*.
+Don't be like me.
+Avoid interruptions right when you *get into the Zone*.
 Show up for yourself with care.
 Turn off distractions and Notifications.
 They'll be there later.

 **Do two things in this order when you join your meetings**:
 - Mute yourself (unless your the Host, in which case, Unmute yourself)